grafana/mimir/docs/sources/mimir/manage/tools/mimir-continuous-test.md

 - As a continuously running deployment in your environment, mimir-continuous-test can be used to detect issues on a live Grafana Mimir cluster over time.
 - As an ad-hoc smoke test tool, mimir-continuous-test can be used to validate basic functionality after configuration changes are made to a Grafana Mimir cluster.

-## Download and Run mimir-continuous-test
+## Download and run mimir-continuous-test

 - Using Docker: